 - The 2015 version of the Code of Ethics obliges employees to cooperate if they are potential witnesses or otherwise capable of assisting in respect of the suspected or alleged misconduct of another public sector employee.
 This merely articulates in the Code an obligation on employees under common law.

-The Code of Ethics was drafted by the Office for the Public Sector and the Crown Solicitor’s Office.
+The Code of Ethics was drafted by the Office for the Public Sector (now the Office of the Commissioner for Public Sector Employment) and the Crown Solicitor’s Office.

 What happens to the previous version of the Code of Ethics?

 The previous version of the Code of Ethics for the South Australian Public Sector has been revoked.
 It has been archived and is still available if required.

 The previous Code no longer applies to you.
 You now need to comply with the current Code.

 Did you consult on the new version of the Code of Ethics?

 In order to develop the current version of the Code, we consulted with departmental chief executives and other heads of organisations in the South Australian public sector, as well as Human Resources directors.
 Public sector employee associations were also provided with a draft version.